Israel pounds Gaza neighborhoods, as people scramble for safety in sealed-off territory

 Egyptian officials were talking with Israel and the U.S., pushing to set up humanitarian corridors in Gaza to deliver aid, an Egyptian official said.
 There were negotiations with the Israelis to declare the area around the Rafah crossing between Egypt and Gaza as a “no fire zone,” the official said, speaking on condition of anonymity because he was not authorized to talk to the media.

-The U.N.’s World Health Agency echoed the call for humanitarian corridors.
+The U.N.’s World Health Organization echoed the call for humanitarian corridors.
 It said that supplies it had pre-positioned for seven hospitals in Gaza have already run out amid the flood of wounded.

 “With the number of casualties currently coming in, these hospitals are now running beyond their capacity,” WHO spokesman Tarik Jazarevic told reporters in Geneva.
 The head of the medical aid group Doctors Without Borders said surgical equipment, antibiotics, fuel and other supplies were running out at two hospitals it runs in Gaza as well.